 What is the Ulrich Model?

-In the classic Ulrich Model, HR is divided into four key roles
+In the classic Ulrich Model, HR is divided into four key roles:

 - Administrative Expert: Focuses on efficient HR operations and processes.
 This role manages day-to-day HR tasks (like policies, payroll, benefits) and seeks to optimize costs and workflows.
 The Administrative Expert ensures the “HR basics” are done right.
 Think of things like automating leave requests or ensuring employment contracts are renewed on time.